-RULE 25: LEAVING CLASSROOM/SCHOOL BUILDING/SCHOOL GROUNDS
+RULE 25: LEAVING SCHOOL BUILDING/SCHOOL GROUNDS

-Students are not permitted to leave their classroom without permission from the teacher.
 Students are not permitted to leave the school building or grounds without the permission of a principal or designee.
 The office must have permission from a parent/guardian before they can grant the student permission to leave the building.
 Students are to sign out at the attendance desk prior to leaving the building; they are to sign in upon re-entering.
 Failure to follow this proper procedure will result in disciplinary action.
 Students who leave school and engage in criminal activity will be subject to the third level of consequences.
-(EMIS Code 1)
+(EMIS Code 1).